 To create the full social media video suite, you want a total of 6 videos:

 - 30-second wide

 - 15-second wide

 - 6-second wide

 The square video format (1:1) is fully optimized for social websites including Facebook, LinkedIn, Twitter and Instagram.
-Take your ads to the next level with a tall ad format.
-Tall formats (4:5) are displayed on mobile devices in a larger size, giving your video ad greater mobile-screen real estate.
+Take your ads to the next level with a vertical ad format.
+Vertical formats (4:5) are displayed on mobile devices in a larger size, giving your video ad greater mobile-screen real estate.